Before I visited Palermo Sicily, I hadn’t heard anything good.

 Oh boy was I in for a ride.

-Those three nights in Palermo turned into two weeks, and I found myself falling absolutely head over heels in love with this charming city.
+Those three nights in Palermo turned into two months, and I found myself falling absolutely head over heels in love with this charming city.
 I honestly believe that Sicily in general does not get enough love from tourists, and that Palermo itself does not deserve the bad reputation that it has.
-In this article I will address some common criticisms of Palermo before giving you six reasons why you should visit Palermo, Sicily right now!
+In this article I will address some common criticisms of Palermo Sicily before giving you six reasons why you should visit Palermo, Sicily right now!

 So, why should you visit Palermo, Sicily and are ALL the haters wrong?

-Misconceptions about Palermo
+Misconceptions about Palermo Sicily

 This may seem like a strange starting point, but as I went into Palermo with nothing but negative reviews buzzing around my mind, I couldn’t help but be looking out for the things that people had mentioned.
 I also pride myself on being honest with you guys, and if I were to tell you that Palermo is totally without problems then I’d be lying.
 Palermo is not a perfect city, so let’s address some of the common criticisms that people have of Palermo, Sicily…